The following are key questions to consider toward making or updating your will:

-If you have children under 18 years of age, who do you want to appoint to be their guardian if both parents were to have died?
+If you have children under 18 years of age, who do you want to appoint to be their guardians if both parents were to have died?

 Do you have any funeral wishes?
 If so, what are they?

-Are there any specific items you want to leave to anyone?
-How can the items be fully described to enable someone who might not know them well to be able to identify them?
+Are there any specific items you want to leave to someone?
+How can the items be fully described to enable someone to identify them?
 Who do you want to leave the items to?

 Amounts of Money

-Are there any specific amounts of money you want to leave to any person or charity?
+Are there any specific amounts of money you want to leave to a person/persons or charity?
 How much and to whom?